mia-platform/jpl/README.md

 The library will also provide functions for adding additional behaviours during the apply.

-`jpl` is the acronim for Jet Propulsion Laboratory, the NASA branch that is responsible for the construction and operation of planetary robotic spacecraft.
+`jpl` is the acronym for Jet Propulsion Laboratory, the NASA branch that is responsible for the construction and operation of planetary robotic spacecraft.

 ## Testing